 Google Firebase alternative – Kuzzle (free and open source)

 Do you care about your privacy?

-Most people looking for Google alternatives have woken up to the fact that Google is awful for privacy because they collect as much of your private data as possible.
+Most people looking for Google alternatives have woken up to the fact that they are paying for free products with their private data.

 But what about your internet service provider?

 In the United States, United Kingdom, and Australia, internet service providers are also recording your online activity.
-This information can be legally sold to third parties (in the US), or saved in government databases to be potentially used against you (UK, US, and Australia).
+This information can be legally sold to third parties (in the US), or saved in government databases (UK, US, and Australia).

 Do you have any other tips or suggestions for Google alternatives?